Jan 3, 2026

 Screenshot 2026-01-02 at 10.04.43 AM.png

-• Objective ADHD testing included: FDA-cleared QbCheck testing, provided at no additional cost, to support a confident diagnosis beyond clinical interviews alone.
+• FDA-cleared QbCheck testing included: QbCheck is an FDA-cleared computerized test that measures attention, impulsivity, and activity levels.
+It's provided at no additional cost to support a confident diagnosis beyond clinical interviews alone.

 • Longer appointments with care coordination: Standard psychiatric evaluations allow adequate time for complex histories.
 Legion coordinates with primary care physicians for vitals, labs, and safety monitoring.